-Mr. Weston is Chairman and director of President's Choice Bank and Chairman of Wittington.
-He is also a director of Selfridges Group Limited and President of the Weston Family Foundation.
-Mr. Weston is the Chair and a trustee of Choice Properties Real Estate Investment Trust, a Weston subsidiary.
+Mr. Weston is Chairman of Wittington Investments, Limited ("Wittington") and is also a director of Selfridges Group Limited and President of the Weston Family Foundation.
+Mr. Weston is the former Chairman of President's Choice Bank and the former Chair and trustee of Choice Properties Real Estate Investment Trust.